root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 Let's assume now that you have forgotten what class "std::cout" has.
 Luckily, Qt has an in-built (offline) help support system.
 For a first-time configuration, you will just need to download the Help Book of your library, in this case the std library from [cppreference](https://en.cppreference.com/w/Cppreference:Archives#Qt_help_book) or via your package manager (sudo apt install cppreference-doc-en-qch).
 Then, in "Tools", "Options", "Help", "Documentation", you can add the downloaded (or /usr/share/ installed) ".qch" file.

-Once this is set, you can either CTRL+Click on your function to immediately go the source code definition (file will open in another tab), or press <kbd>F1</kbd>, and the HTML documentation will appear on your right side without having to type / search anything online.
+Once this is set, you can either <kbd>Ctrl</kbd>+Click on your function to immediately go the source code definition (file will open in another tab), or press <kbd>F1</kbd>, and the HTML documentation will appear on your right side without having to type / search anything online.

 [![tutorial](https://user-images.githubusercontent.com/10653970/153931729-271fbefd-c73a-4739-8ff3-39bec7c35eec.png)](https://user-images.githubusercontent.com/10653970/153931729-271fbefd-c73a-4739-8ff3-39bec7c35eec.png)